stephenberry/glaze/docs/partial-read.md

 When `partial_read` is `true`, parsing will end once all the keys defined in the struct have been parsed.

+## partial_read_nested

+If your object that you wish to only read part of is nested within other objects, set `partial_read_nested = true` so that Glaze will properly parse the parent objects by skipping to the end of the partially read object.

 ## Example

 ```c++